themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 > Endometriosis is characterized by the presence of endometrial-like tissue located outside the womb.
 These fragments are different structurally, and behave differently, from the normal endometrium which is shed during a period.
 With endometriosis, the disease commonly occurs on the pelvic structures (and sometimes beyond), causing severe pain, bowel, bladder or other organ dysfunction, inflammation, scarring and adhesions, and in some cases, infertility.
 Endometriosis represents a significant clinical challenge commonly associated with reduced quality of life in those affected.
 Symptoms are frequently wide-ranging and often start early in life, but may be underappreciated by medical and lay communities alike.
 >
 > \-Endometriosis Research Center
+>
+> Characterized as the presence of endometrial-like tissue found in extrauterine sites – an important distinction! – the aberrant processes involved in endometriosis give rise to pain, inflammation, development of endometriomas (“chocolate cysts”), fibrosis, formation of adhesions (fibrous bands of dense tissue), organ dysfunction and more.
+Alterations in certain biological processes of the endocrine and immune systems have also been observed with the disease, and endometriosis is embodied by a complexity of multiple immunologic abnormalities, endocrine alterations and unusual expression of adhesion molecules. cec
+>
+> Characterized as the presence of endometrial-like tissue found in extrauterine sites – an important distinction! – the aberrant processes involved in endometriosis give rise to pain, inflammation, development of endometriomas (“chocolate cysts”), fibrosis, formation of adhesions (fibrous bands of dense tissue), organ dysfunction and more.
+Alterations in certain biological processes of the endocrine and immune systems have also been observed with the disease, and endometriosis is embodied by a complexity of multiple immunologic abnormalities, endocrine alterations and unusual expression of adhesion molecules.
+>
+> \- CEC

 ## **What are the symptoms?(H2)**